yoasif/yoasif.github.io/_posts/2026-03-08-link-preview-manifest-a-proposal-for-the-fediverse.markdown

 While the feature isn't very useful across the web, commenters post pointed out that some previews are helpful -- e.g. on Wikipedia, [where a preview will appear when people hover over a wiki-linked page](https://www.reddit.com/r/firefox/comments/1quzqli/firefox_users_can_block_generative_ai_features_in/o3f9eao/).

-An enby fox [pondered about some minimal way to replicate this elsewhere](https://fosstodon.org/@krosylight/116009035665007564), and it seemed interesting enough to flesh out.
-Follow along as I propose an enhancement to the Fediverse (and maybe even web standards) to make Link Previews Great!
+Other commenters [pondered about some minimal way to replicate this elsewhere](https://fosstodon.org/@krosylight/116009035665007564), and it seemed interesting enough to flesh out.
+Read on as I propose an enhancement to the Fediverse (and maybe even web standards) to make Link Previews Great!

 No video for this post, since I was boring *myself* as I recorded.